PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 layout/model/layout/model argument policy and returns the four mappings as an ordered tuple outside the store.

+The fifth runs the adjacent window-partition and window-reverse repairs with the same conversion-local layout state and returns their two mappings as an ordered tuple outside the store.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing thirteen unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifteen unconsumed locals and two lowerer scope locals.
 Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.